-While in principle the NASP and APA policies and ethical standards discourage dual relationships.
-However, recognition is given to the fact that, given the complexity and diversity of our functions, certain dual relationships between faculty members and candidates are bound to arise.
+While in principle the NASP policy of discouraging dual relationships is endorsed, recognition is given to the fact that, given the complexity and diversity of our functions, certain dual relationships between faculty members and candidates are bound to arise.
 Faculty members and candidates are therefore urged to be sensitive to and aware of the existence of dual relationships and to enter into these with full awareness of their implications.
-Any dual relationships which are not in the best interests of the candidate are prohibited.